-This fort was built by destroying the temple and using its stone by the Portuguese in the April of 1622 CE on the Tamil New year day by deceit.
-The soldiers dressed as priests as the main Murti was taken to town in a procession and bombed the temple into the sea.
+This fort was built by destroying the temple and using its stone by the Portuguese in April of 1622 CE on Tamil New Year’s Day by deceit.
+The soldiers dressed as priests as the main Murti were taken to town in a procession and bombed the temple into the sea.

 As of now, you can only see the arch leading to the temple here.
 Being an army installation, tourists are not encouraged here but it is accessible.

 Aathi Koneswaram Temple